countchrisdo/idea-spark/README.md

 - React

 ## Getting Started
-- Make an account and broswe the site!
+- Make an account and browse the site!
 - https://ideaspark.herokuapp.com/

 ### Planning